 Exercise caution when re-entering your home.
-Avoid electrical shock by wearing rubber boots in an area flooded with more than 5 cm (2 in.) of standing water.
+Avoid electrical shock by wearing rubber boots in an area flooded with more than 5 cm (2 inches) of standing water.

 Keep extension cords out of the water.
 If the power is on in the flooded area, shut it off immediately at the breaker box.

-If conditions are wet around the breaker box, stand on a dry board and use a dry stick to turn off the switch.
+If conditions are wet around the breaker box, stand on a dry board and use a dry stick to turn off the switch (to avoid electric shock.)

 Consult with your local electrical utility if you require assistance.

 Make sure the building is structurally safe.
-Look for buckled walls or floors.
+If you notice buckled walls or floors, contact a building inspector to inspect the building and determine if it is safe to enter.
 Watch for holes in the floor, broken glass and other potentially dangerous debris.

 Flood water can be heavily contaminated with sewage and other pollutants, and pose a serious health hazard.
-If through taste, colour or odour you suspect that your drinking water has been contaminated, purify it before drinking either by boiling it for 10 minutes or adding purification tablets.
+If through taste, colour or odour you suspect that your drinking water has been contaminated, you have two choices.
+Don’t drink it (and opt for bottled water) or purify it before drinking either by boiling it for 10 minutes or adding purification tablets.
 If you choose to chlorinate your water with a non-perfumed bleaching compound, add one drop per litre of water, or three drops per litre of cloudy water, and allow it to stand for 30 minutes before consuming.

 Household items that have been flood-damaged will have to be bagged, tagged and discarded according to local regulations.